elenev/WRDS.jl/README.md

 ```

 If you used the `WRDSConnectionSettings` approach, there are no connections to close.
 The connection is closed automatically when the function returns.

+## Future Work

+It would be great to have convenience functions for common data sets or dataset combinations.
+Ideally, the merges would be done on the server side to minimize the amount of data transferred and avoid a `DataFrames` dependency.
+If you have any other ideas or requests, please open an issue on GitHub.
+Or better yet, code it up and open a pull request!